felixoakz/.files/README.md

 - **Wofi, Swappy, etc.**: Various utilities for a streamlined experience.

 ## *Philosophy*

-The goal is to achieve an extreme minimal setup that works efficiently without extras like waybar/polybar, wlogout or a dedicated lock screen.
-I prefer using keybindings in Hyprland and logging in via Arch's tty1.
+The goal is to achieve an extreme minimal and essential setup that works efficiently without extras like waybar/polybar, wlogout or a dedicated lock screen.
+It instead relies on using keybindings in Hyprland and logging in via Arch's tty1.

 Tweak it as you wish! :)